railwayapp/docs/src/docs/guides/databases.md

 |||

 Use the next few pages to understand how to build your own database service or how to use the templates available.

+Note that the Railway-provided databases are still considered unmanaged services, meaning you will need to take the appropriate steps to ensure they are optimized for your usecase.